 The main purpose of a weather vane is to help assess the weather.
 Meteorologists then use these measurements to predict weather patterns.
 Knowing which direction as well as speed and pressure the wind is coming from can help weather forecasters predict when storm patterns and heat waves will arrive at a city or county.

 Meteorologists aren't the only people who need to know the wind direction.
 Weather vanes come in useful at homes or on farms in seeing which way the wind is currently blowing.
 The wind can affect a number of activities you might do outside.
 Horizontal bars on the weathervane show N, S, E and W to make it clear which direction the wind is blowing.

 Wind vanes continue to enjoy a decorative purpose on many buildings and homes today and appear in many styles and designs.
 They're often thought of as a timeless accent from the past that still has a place atop homes, barns, sheds and other structures.

 Simple vintage arrow wind vanes can be seen on old farmhouses, relics from a past when farmers used them to protect their crops.
 Intricate, hand-carved vanes made from hammered copper or iron are often found on the tops of museums and governmental or court buildings.
 Animals, objects and designs are used to top weather vanes and indicate something about the nature or function of the buildings upon which they sit.

 Sailing and Golfing

-At least one manufacturer has registered a patent with the United States Patent Office for a small, portable wind vane device that snaps on to golf equipment bags to show golfers what direction the wind is blowing.
+Yet another use for this instruction is to improve your golf swing.
+A small, portable wind vane device snaps onto golf equipment bags to show golfers what direction the wind is blowing.
 This information may help golfers determine exactly how to aim and time their swing to maximize, or minimize, their distance for any given shot, with the ultimate goal of getting their balls into the holes in as few strokes as possible.